What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 Training a Blue Fawn Pitbull

-The best way to train this dog is by praising him and positive reinforcement but you should never punish him.
+The best way to train this dog is by praising him and using positive reinforcement.

-If he is interested and pleased with what you are teaching him this Pitbull will be very cooperative and will learn quickly.
+If he is interested and pleased with what you are teaching him, he will be very cooperative and more eager to learn.

-You should also socialize with this dog constantly and from an early age by introducing him to different people, environments, and other animals alike.
+Also, socialize this dog constantly from an early age by introducing him to different people, sounds, environments, and other animals alike.

 Although this dog is generally healthy, he may be prone to some health conditions that include;